 PSHE education contributes to personal development by helping children and young people to build their personal identities, confidence and self-esteem, make career choices and understand what influences their decisions including financial ones.
 Developing self-understanding, empathy and the ability to work with others will help young people to enjoy healthy and productive relationships in all aspects of their lives.

-PSHE involves a number of inter-related programmes of study and these are the issues of Personal Wellbeing, Economic Wellbeing and Personal Safety and Online Safety and Digital Literacy.
-The full programme of study ordered by year is included opposite in the links bar.
+PSHE involves a number of inter-related programmes of study and these are the issues of Personal Wellbeing, Economic Wellbeing, Personal Safety, Online Safety and Digital Literacy.
+The overview programme for each year of study is set out in the links below.

 |PSHE Curriculum||RSHE Curriculum Overview|